aaroncayabyab/NotSlack/README.md

 6. User can select a room from the list of rooms and message the group

 ## Code and Query Samples
-User information is stored in the user table
+User information is stored in the user table.
-Chat room information is stored in the group table Chat histories between users is stored in the userchathistory table
+Chat room information is stored in the group table.
+Chat histories between users is stored in the userchathistory table.

 Query to view chat histories among users:
 ```